 Marion has over twenty years of professional experience involving addictions, mental health, family, pastoral, and rehabilitation counseling.
-In addition to counseling, Marion is also a trainer and an educator and for well over a decade has taught students both at Wor-Wic Community College and the University of Maryland Eastern Shore in the areas of Motivational Interviewing, Counseling Ethics, Multicultural Issues, Student Development, Counseling Skills and Techniques, Theories of Counseling, Group, Marriage and Family Counseling, and Psychiatric Rehabilitation.
-He has been recognized as an expert in case management and has been responsible for the training of counselors and staff for the Maryland Department of Education Division of Rehabilitation.
-His gifting of communication and leadership have made him a sought after speaker and trainer.
+In addition, Marion is also a trainer and an educator and for well over a decade has taught students both at Wor-Wic Community College and the University of Maryland Eastern Shore in the areas of Motivational Interviewing, Counseling Ethics, Multicultural Issues, Student Development, Counseling Skills and Techniques, Theories of Counseling, Group, Marriage and Family Counseling, and Psychiatric Rehabilitation.
+His gifting of communication and leadership have made him a sought-after speaker and trainer.
 Marion’s love for people and his desire to see them live their best life now is very evident.
-He often can be heard enthusiastically saying “We are helping people hope again”.
-He possesses an A.A.S. in Addiction Counseling from Wor-Wic Community College, a B.S. in Theology and Music from the University of Valley Forge, and an M.S. in Rehabilitation Counseling from the University of Maryland Eastern Shore.
-He is a Board Certified Clinical Professional Counselor, an Approved Clinical Supervisor, Licensed Clinical Drug and Alcohol Counselor, Master Addictions Counselor, National Certified Counselor, and a Certified Rehabilitation Counselor.
+He possesses an A.A.S. in Addiction Counseling from Wor-Wic Community College, a B.S. in Theology and Music from the University of Valley Forge, an M.S. in Rehabilitation Counseling from the University of Maryland Eastern Shore, and an Ed.D. in Community Care & Counseling: Marriage and Family from Liberty University.
+He is a Board Certified Clinical Professional Counselor, an Approved Clinical Supervisor, Licensed Clinical Drug and Alcohol Counselor, Licensed Professional Counselor of Mental Health, Clinical Certified Rehabilitation Counselor, National Certified Counselor, and a Master Addiction Counselor.
 Marion is licensed in MD and DE.

 LGPC, NCC, MCRSP

 DR. RACHEL BOYCE

 DNP, CRNP, FNP-C